pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 > objects and their absolute reference counts.
 The object map is divided into young and mature
 > generations and collection is done in parallel using mark and sweep.
 >
-> This project aims first to be an experiment in the scalability of the journaling approach and
+> The journal is a type of write barrier and this project is an experiment in the feasibility,
-> secondly, if successful, hopefully a long term project to build towards language runtimes written
-> in the Rust programming language.
+> limitations and scalability of the journaling approach.

 # Contents